davidemarcoli/Spring-Boot-Angular-Project-Template/HOWTOUSE.md

 The frontend uses Angular.
 The configuration is done in the `environment.ts` file.
 You can find this file in the `frontend/src/environments` folder.

+There are 2 environment files:
+- `environment.ts`: The development environment.
+- `environment.prod.ts`: The production environment.

 The following properties are used:

-- `apiUrl`: The URL of the backend.
-The default value is `http://localhost:8080`.
+- `apiUrl`: The URL of the api.

 ### Run